Skip to main content

 What public court records show

-Public federal court records list Cuyahoga County as an employer in 16 employment matters between 2012 and 2026.
+Public federal court records list Cuyahoga County as an employer in 12 distinct federal employment cases between 2012 and 2026.

-Of the 16 matters with a recorded outcome, the most common were: 4 ended in a ruling for the employer, 4 had a mixed result, 3 were sent back to a lower court, and 2 ended in a ruling for the worker.
+Of the 12 trusted published opinions analyzed, the most common outcomes were: 4 were sent back to a lower court, 3 ended in a ruling for the employer, 2 had a mixed result, and 1 ended in a ruling for the worker.

-The most common claims on record were Breach Of Contract, Hostile Work Environment, and Harassment.
+The most common claims on record were Breach Of Contract, Harassment, and Hostile Work Environment.

 These figures summarize publicly available U.S. federal court records only.
 Most workplace disputes are resolved privately and never appear in litigation.
 A case outcome reflects many factors and is not a finding that any employer violated the law.